junzhangNLP/M3FEND/README.md

-#This is the code repository of M3FEND.
+# This is the code repository of M3FEND.

-To ensure the protection of intellectual property, only the core model code is published at this stage.
+To protect the intellectual property and research outcomes, only the core model implementation is released at this time.

-The complete codebase and datasets will be organized and released subsequent to paper acceptance.
+The complete codebase, datasets, and detailed documentation will be organized and made publicly available upon paper acceptance.